Board of Directors

 In March 2005, Dan Gilmartin was appointed as the seventh executive director of the Michigan Municipal League, the state’s association of communities since 1899.
 He directs the League’s programming, policy development, and member services.
 Prior to being appointed executive director, Gilmartin served as the League’s deputy director from 2000-2005, leading efforts to revitalize its membership programs and design new services for Michigan communities.
 He also served for four years as the organization’s lead lobbyist in Lansing and in Washington, concentrating on a number of key issues including transportation, land use and urban redevelopment.
 Prior to joining the League in 1996, Gilmartin served as executive director of the Conference of Western Wayne for seven years, where he worked directly with cities and townships on a number of critical issues confronting local governments.
 Through his work on behalf of municipalities, Gilmartin is recognized as a statewide leader in the fields of urban revitalization, local government reform, and transportation policy.
 Recognizing that communities are at the core of the economic turnaround of Michigan, he is a passionate leader for making sure we create vibrant creative communities for the future, not the past.

-Chair: Penny Hill, Village Manager, Village of Kalkaska
+Penny Hill, Assistant Manager, City of Traverse City

-Penny has been a municipal government official since 1984, serving at various times as Clerk, Treasurer, and Manager.
-She has been a manager at three different municipalities since 1999, and currently serves as Kalkaska’s Village Manager.
-Penny is a past member of the Michigan Municipal League Board of Directors, past Vice Chairperson for MML Region 6, and is an active member of the MML Legislative Governance Committee and Finance Committee.
-Penny is also a member of the Michigan Local Government Manager’s Association.
-She is a member of the Board of Directors for the Grand Traverse Regional Foundation, the Kalkaska Planning Commission, and the Kalkaska Downtown Development Authority.
+Penny has been a municipal government official since 1988, serving at various times as Clerk, Treasurer, and Manager.
+She currently serves as Traverse City's Assistant Manager.
+Penny is an active member of the Michigan Municipal League, having served on its Board of Directors, and as Vice-Chairperson of Region 6.
+Penny is also an active member of the Michigan Municipal Executives (formerly Michigan Local Government Manager’s Association), serving as its President in 2013.
+She is a member of the Board of Directors for the Grand Traverse Regional Community Foundation.

 Jean Stegeman, Mayor, City of Menominee